spark-jobserver/spark-jobserver/README.md

       }
     }

+### Named Objects
-### Using Named RDDs
+#### Using Named RDDs
+Initially, the job server only supported Named RDDs.
+For backwards compatibility and convenience, the following is still supported even though it is now possible to use the more generic Named Object support described in the next section.

-Named RDDs are a way to easily share RDDs among job.
+Named RDDs are a way to easily share RDDs among jobs.
 Using this facility, computed RDDs can be cached with a given name and later on retrieved.
 To use this feature, the SparkJob needs to mixin `NamedRddSupport`:
 ```scala
 object SampleNamedRDDJob  extends SparkJob with NamedRddSupport {